The Last Ship (musical): Production history

 The Last Ship is Sting's first stage musical.
 He had previously co-written the score for the 2000 animated Disney musical film The Emperor's New Groove, although only two of his songs ended up in the film after heavy studio retooling.

-Sting's eleventh studio album, titled The Last Ship, featuring music from, or originally intended for the musical, was released on 24 September 2013.
+Sting's eleventh studio album, titled The Last Ship, featuring music from, or originally intended for, the musical, was released on 24 September 2013.
 The album marked his first release of original material since his 2003 album Sacred Love and his first foray into musical theatre.
 Sting had suffered from writer's block and credited the show with giving him a reason to write songs again.
 Sting held a series of concerts at The Public Theater in October 2013, featuring music from the show and told stories of the making of the musical.
 The concert was later broadcast on PBS as part of its Great Performances series.

 After the "unsurprising" closure of the Broadway run of the show, many observers commented that Newcastle or another venue in the UK would have been "a more natural home" for the show, which was "a tough sell" for the US.
 "Tyneside accents and the decline of Britain’s industrial heartland aren’t naturally in the wheelhouse of Manhattan’s jewellery-rattling theatregoers."
 Sting has been dismissive of the argument.

 The musical was produced later in the UK, with a new book.
 One of the major changes in the new production was the removal of the significant figure of a priest, as well as many religious references.

+In 2026, a world tour of a revised version, starring Sting as Jackie White, went to Amsterdam, Paris, Brisbane and New York.
+The book was revised by Barney Norris.